jinnabelle/MechaCar_Statistical_Analysis/README.md

 Average closing cost (average $$ consumer pays for the car), MPG and average maintenance cost per year<br>

 3. What is the null hypothesis or alternative hypothesis?<br>
-Null Hypothesis: MechaCar has more value than it's competitor based on the KPIs comparing the two.<br>
-Alternative Hypothesis (Ha): MechaCar is not valuable compared to it's competition.<br>
+The Null Hypothesis is that MechaCar has more value than it's competitor based on the KPIs comparing the two.
+And the Alternative Hypothesis is that MechaCar is not valuable compared to it's competition.<br>

 4. What statistical test would you use to test the hypothesis?
 And why? <br>
 I would use the two-sample t-test because it compares two samples against each other. <br>